What Are UTM Codes? UTM Tracking Explained

 What Are the 5 UTM Parameters?

-There are five types of UTM parameters — also referred to as UTM tags or codes — used to track the effectiveness of online marketing campaigns based on specific data points.
+There are five types of UTM parameters — also referred to as UTM tags or codes — used to track the effectiveness of digital marketing campaigns based on specific data points.
 You can add UTM parameters in any order at the end of a URL separated by a question mark and ampersands.

 1. Campaign Source (utm_source): Use this parameter to identify the source of your traffic.
 This could be a website name, search engine, newsletter name, or social network.